-If you’re an audiophile, only the best and highest quality headphone will do.
-Sony, Bose, and Sennheiser are just a few of the brands that make top-quality headphones, and audiophiles will appreciate features found on more premium models such as High Resolution Audio support and greater frequency response (the range of bass, mids and treble) that can be found on premium headphones.
+If you’re an audiophile, only the best and highest quality headphones will do.
+Sony, Bose, and Sennheiser are a few of the brands that make top-quality headphones, and audiophiles will appreciate features found on more premium models such as High Resolution Audio support and greater frequency response (the range of bass, mids and treble) that can be found on premium headphones.

 High-end headphones also may support higher impedance, allowing more power to flow through them and higher volumes to be supported.